Oerip Soemohardjo: Indonesian National Revolution and death

-On 14 October 1945 – nine days after the Indonesian National Armed Forces was formally established – Oerip was declared its Chief of Staff and interim leader, and left immediately for Jakarta.
+On 14 October 1945 – nine days after the Indonesian National Armed Forces was formally established – Oerip was declared its Chief of General Staff and left immediately for Jakarta.
 In a cabinet meeting the following day, he was ordered to build a national army, headquartered in Yogyakarta, in preparation for an expected assault by Dutch troops coming to reclaim the Indies.
 He departed for Yogyakarta on 16 October, and arrived the following day.
 He first established the headquarters in a room at Hotel Merdeka, which he used until the Sultan of Yogyakarta Hamengkubuwono IX donated land and a building for the army to use.

 With the BKR scattered under independent leadership throughout the country, the newly formed People's Security Army (Tentara Keamaanan Rakjat or TKR, now known as the Tentara Nasional Indonesia) drew officers mainly from the native members of the former KNIL.
 However, these officers were poorly received by Indonesian nationalists, who viewed them as mercenaries for having served in the Dutch forces.
 Meanwhile, rank and file members of the TKR were drawn from numerous groups, including former PETA, current Pemuda (young Indonesian revolutionaries), and the BKR.
 Although Oerip set out a command structure, in reality the army's hierarchy was provisional and depended heavily on the strength of local units.

 Following a government decree on 20 October Oerip became subordinate to both the acting Minister of Defence Soeljoadikoesoemo and Commander in Chief of the Armed Forces Soeprijadi.
 However, neither man showed up to assume his duties.
 Soeprijadi, a PETA soldier who had led an uprising against Japanese forces in Blitar in February 1945, was thought dead.
 While Soeljohadikosomo's position remained unfilled, the guerrilla leader Moestopo declared himself Minister of Defence.
 As such, Oerip had little oversight and felt pressured to quickly establish a stable command structure.
 On 2 November, he appointed leaders for military operations in various parts of the country: Didi Kartasasmita for western Java, Soeratman for central Java, Mohammad for eastern Java, and Soehardjo Hardjowardojo for Sumatra; each of these sub-commanders was given the rank of major general.
 Oerip also began appropriating weapons to different TKR commands.
 He took confiscated Japanese weapons from well-equipped forces and distributed them as needed.
 However, the results were less successful than he had hoped.
 PETA had been organised locally during the Japanese occupation, and as such its members were unable to accept a centralised leadership.